Idnan/bash-guide/README.md

 sys:x:3:3:sys:/dev:/usr/sbin/nologin
 sync:x:4:65534:sync:/bin:/bin/sync
 ```
 So now lets get only username from this file.
-Where `-F` specfies that on which base we are going to separate the fields.
+Where `-F` specifies that on which base we are going to separate the fields.
 In our case it's `:`. `{ print $1 }` means print out the first matching field.
 ```bash
 awk -F':' '{ print $1 }' /etc/passwd
 ```